 Does My Insurance Cover Descovy?

-You can get free Descovy through many insurance providers.
-To find out if your plan includes PrEP coverage, contact your provider directly to ask.
+You may be able to get Descovy through your insurance provider.
+To find out if your plan includes PrEP coverage, contact your insurance provider directly to ask.
 Be sure to ask how much of the cost your plan covers, and find out if you have to pay for a copay out of pocket.
 If your insurance plan covers Descovy, Nurx® can bill your provider directly for the cost.

 How Do I Qualify for a PrEP Payment Assistance Plan?

-If your insurance plan doesn’t cover Descovy or if you don’t have health insurance, you may be eligible for free PrEP through a payment assistance program.
+If your insurance plan doesn’t cover Descovyu should ask which other medication they do cover.
+If you don’t have health insurance, you may be eligible for free PrEP through a payment assistance program.
 Some of the available options include:

 - Gilead Advancing Access: Gilead Sciences, Inc., the maker of Descovy, offers several options that can lower or eliminate your prescription costs.
 If you qualify, this program can lower your copay, assist you if you’re uninsured, and support you if you rely on government-sponsored insurance.

 - Patient Advocate Foundation: This nonprofit organization offers financial assistance to patients who don’t have health insurance or who rely on Medicare and Medicaid but can’t cover the copay costs.

 If you pay full price, Descovy can be expensive.
 However, 99% of Nurx patients get PrEP medication for free.
 Our team can show you how to use your insurance and the Gilead copay program as well as possibly accessing other payment assistance options.
 Contact us at email@example.com to find out how much PrEP will cost you.